StyraInc/regal/docs/rules/testing/print-or-trace-call.md

     some user in input.users
     user.species == "canine"

-    # Useful for debugging, but leave out before commiting
+    # Useful for debugging, but leave out before committing
     print("user:", user)
 }
 ```